 Afterward, we'll continue by boat farther south to Kotor, a wonderfully preserved medieval walled town situated at the head of southern Europe's deepest natural bay.
 Designated a UNESCO World Heritage Site, Kotor's Stari Grad, or Old Town, is filled with ancient churches and former aristocratic mansions that line narrow, cobbled streets.
-After a guided tour of Kotor and free time for lunch on your own, you may join an elective hike that climbs up a steep, rocky trail (part of the city's medieval walls) to the Church of Our Lady of Remedy.
+After a guided tour of Kotor and lunch on your own, you may join an elective hike that climbs up a steep, rocky trail (part of the city's medieval walls) to the Church of Our Lady of Remedy.
 Built early in the 16th century, the old stone structure perched on a mountain slope offers splendid views of the red roofs of Kotor and out across the enchanting bay.
 Then, we return to Dubrovnik, arriving in late afternoon.

 Dinner is on your own this evening.